stpierre/resume/README.rst

 Systems Engineer
 ~~~~~~~~~~~~~~~~
-March 2012 - Present
+March 2012 - May 2014

-* Serve as subject matter expert for Bcfg2, coordinating configuration
+* Served as subject matter expert for Bcfg2, coordinating
-  of thousands of servers in dozens of environments on multiple
+  configuration of thousands of servers in dozens of environments on
-  completely separate, often divergent platforms
+  multiple completely separate, often divergent platforms
-* Lead development on project to enable engineers to provision
+* Led development on project to enable engineers to provision
   self-service environments in AWS or private clouds using Python boto
-* Prototype Docker and related tools to develop a next-generation
+* Prototyped Docker and related tools to develop a next-generation
   deployment workflow
-* Develop Bcfg2 to meet enterprise and community requirements by
+* Developed Bcfg2 to meet enterprise and community requirements by
   adding features, fixing bugs, assisting with software releases, and
   performing general code maintenance
 * Overhauled Bcfg2 configuration for flagship platform, reducing
   reliance on bespoke scripts, eliminating unnecessary and historical
   code, and streamlining continuous integration and testing processes
-* Maintain centralized abstract Bcfg2 base configuration to unify and
+* Maintained centralized abstract Bcfg2 base configuration to unify
-  manage configurations for separate platforms
+  and manage configurations for separate platforms
-* Give routine presentations on different aspects of Bcfg2 to various
+* Gave routine presentations on different aspects of Bcfg2 to various
   interest groups, ranging from the highly technical to broad
   executive overviews
-* Write and maintain CloudFormation templates to automate provisioning
+* Wrote and maintained CloudFormation templates to automate
-  new environments and platforms on Amazon Web Services
+  provisioning new environments and platforms on Amazon Web Services

 Oak Ridge National Laboratory
 -----------------------------